Vladimir Petukhov: Early years

-He was born in the town of Kotlas, Arkhangelsk Oblast.
+Vladimir Arkadyevich Petukhov was born in the town of Kotlas, Arkhangelsk Oblast.
 In 1969 he graduated from Ukhta Mining and Oil Technical College.
 During his studies in 1968, he passed the production practice as an assistant driller in the Ukhta drilling office.
 After graduating from the technical school he served in the army.
 After serving in the army he worked as a driller in the Perm Oblast, as an assistant to a drilling master in the Khabarovsk Krai, as a drilling master in Primorsky Krai.

 Since 1978 he worked in Nefteyugansk.
 He began working as a driller in the Nefteyugansk Department of Enhanced Oil Recovery and Well Workover, then he held the positions of a master, a technologist, a chief of the department of oil and gas production and technology, and preparation of oil and gas transport.
 In 1981 he graduated in absentia from the Tyumen State Oil and Gas University with a degree in Technology and Integrated Mechanization of Oil and Gas Field Development, having obtained the qualification of a mining engineer.

 In 1982–1987 he worked in the apparatus of Yuganskneftegaz as chief engineer of the central research laboratory, head of the production department for chemicalization.
 In 1990, he headed a research and development enterprise, which was engaged in the repair of oil wells and enhanced oil recovery layers.